Secretary Thomas Harris Appointed To Lead The Advisory Board Of Argent LNG, Port Fourchon

 Tom earned his Bachelor of Science in Biochemistry from Louisiana State University and a Master of Science in Environmental Toxicology from the Tulane University School of Public Health.
 His extensive academic background laid a solid foundation for his professional career, which began at the Louisiana Department of Environmental Quality (LDEQ).
 During his 19-year tenure at LDEQ, Tom served as the Administrator of the Remediation Division and played a pivotal role in developing and implementing Louisiana's risk-based corrective action standards, known as RECAP.

 Tom also served as the director of the State Energy Office at DNR, where he led numerous initiatives to promote sustainable energy practices and policies.
 His leadership in renewable energy and environmental management has been widely recognized and respected.
+The Office of the Secretary serves as the department's executive management office.
 The Secretary is the chief officer of the department, in charge of its policy, administration, and operations.

 "We are thrilled to welcome Tom Harris as the head of our Advisory Board," said Jonathan Bass, Chairman of Argent LNG.
 "Tom's vast experience in natural resource management and his commitment to environmental sustainability make him an ideal leader for our advisory board.
 His guidance will be invaluable as we continue to advance our mission and strategic initiatives."